No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 If a client shows up late, will you still give them their full appointment time?

-Depending on how you book your sessions, there might be someone coming in one right after the next with no breaks in-between.
+Depending on how you book your sessions, there might be no breaks in-between clients.
 If you run over with one because that person was late, it can mess up your entire day.
-Here, you can consider whether you’ll take a late client, and if their session will be shortened to still finish on time, or whether they’ll be charged and need to reschedule to another day.
+Here, you can consider whether you’ll take a late client.
+If so, will you shorten their session and finish on time?
+Or, will they be charged and need to reschedule to another day?

 If a client shows up late, will you still give them their full appointment time?